Managing your epilepsy is a team effort with everyone working toward the same goal: your optimal health.

 Three million Americans have epilepsy or seizure disorder — and 200,000 people are diagnosed every year.
 For most, working with a neurologist can help manage epilepsy with medication and regular checkups.
 But others may require advanced treatments such as surgery to get their seizures to stop.

-And therein lies the problem.
+And therein lies the challenge.
 Once a patient is referred to an advanced care center, they continue to seek routine care at the advanced care facility instead of returning home to visit their community neurologist.
-But the team at Keck Medicine has found that this is not always beneficial to the patient.
+But the team at Keck Medicine of USC has found that this is not always beneficial to the patient.

 A partnership with professionals

-Doctors at the USC Comprehensive Epilepsy Center of Keck Medicine of USC have developed a partnership program to comanage care with regional and community neurologists in Bakersfield and Santa Barbara.
+Doctors at the USC Comprehensive Epilepsy Center of Keck Medicine have developed a partnership program to comanage care with regional and community neurologists in Bakersfield and Santa Barbara.